The best Baja Fish Tacos you’ll ever eat! They’re filled with crispy beer-battered fish, smoky chipotle mayo and a creamy cabbage slaw!

-From the chipotle-lime mayo to the beer-battered fish and the creamy slaw, every single component of this recipe is packed with a ton of flavor.
 And best of all?
 Everything is easy to make!
-While it may seem like there’s a lot of steps, don’t let that intimidate you.
+While it may seem like there are a lot of steps, don’t let that intimidate you.
 If you can pour and mix ingredients in a bowl, you can make these tacos.
-Promise!

 How to Make Baja Fish Tacos